Dealing With Another Person's Car Insurance Company

 Your car insurance policy will state that you are required to report all collisions, regardless of the amount of damage or who is at fault.
 If you did not cause the accident and plan on getting your car repaired privately to avoid impacting your coverage, assuming the at-fault driver won’t contact insurance would be a mistake on your part.
 Suppose you fail to report a car accident to your insurance company and the other driver submits a claim.
 In that case, their insurance company may contact your insurance provider in the process of settling the claim, and the result could impact your insurance rates.

+In 2024, insurance fraud remained a significant concern for drivers, with estimates suggesting that fraudulent claims account for up to 10% of all insurance payouts.
 If you believe the other driver may be at fault, their insurance company may not agree and attempt to dispute the claim.
 This is where your insurance company may step in and cover the costs for repairs and rentals, depending on your coverage.
 If you were injured in the accident, you could incur medical expenses in addition to vehicle repairs.
 Medical treatment is expensive, and most people do not have the financial means to pay for it out of their own pockets.

 You should contact your own insurance company immediately after an accident to open a claim for treatment benefits.
 It is important to cooperate with your own insurance company in an injury claim in order to get the best treatment possible.
 You will open what is known as a Section B claim with your own insurance company, which provides coverage for your treatment benefits after an accident (such as physiotherapy, massage therapy, and so on).
 An auto claims adjuster (otherwise known as an insurance investigator) will be assigned to your claim to determine who was at fault and what damage will be covered.

-How to talk to an insurance claims adjuster
+How to Talk to an Insurance Claims Adjuster

 The type of information you disclose to a claims adjuster depends on which insurance company you are talking to — yours or the other driver’s.